Things to Do in Genting: New Attractions, Experiences, and More!

 Image credit: Kaysha

 The Genting Highlands also has a flattering moniker: the Las Vegas of Southeast Asia.
-That’s thanks in no part to the various entertainment options and attractions, yes, but more so because it is the only place in Malaysia where you can legally enter a casino.
+That’s thanks in no part to the various entertainment options and attractions, yes.
+But more so because it is the only place in Malaysia where you can legally enter a casino.

 There are plenty of casinos scattered throughout the various hotels and resorts, although most of them go by the same name: Casino de Genting.
 There are plenty of gaming options here, ranging from live table games to electronic ones.
 But do be aware that, unlike some places where anyone is free to enter the casino, Genting imposes a strict age limit for patrons.
 You will have to be at least 21 years of age to even peek past the entrance!